Total and Marginal Utility

-The Total and Marginal Utility:- The utility refers to the degree of satisfaction that receives the consumer to purchase a particular product.
+The utility refers to the degree of satisfaction that receives the consumer to purchase a particular product.
 To some extent, while consumers purchase more units per unit time, the higher the total utility received.
-Although, the total utility increases, the marginal utility (additional) receiving consuming each additional unit of the good usually decreases.
+Although, the total utility increases, the marginal utility receiving consuming each additional unit of the good usually decreases.

 Total and Marginal Utility Graph

-The saturation point corresponds to a level of consumption in which the total utility is maximum and the marginal utility is zero.
+The saturation point corresponds to a level of consumption in which the total utility is maximum.
+Where the marginal utility is zero.
 The additional units of the product cause the total utility to decrease and the marginal utility becomes negative due to storage or sales problems.
 Graphically, they can be represented as follows:

-Based on the assumption of consumer rationality, its objective will be to maximize its total utility or the satisfaction derived from the expenditure of its income.
-In doing so it is said that the consumer is in equilibrium, which corresponds to the case in which the income is spent in such a way that the utility or satisfaction of the last money spent on the different articles is the same.
+Based on the assumption of consumer rationality, its objective will be to maximize its total utility.
+Nore the satisfaction derived from the expenditure of its income.
+In doing so it is said that the consumer is in equilibrium, which corresponds to the case in which the income is spent.
+In such a way that the utility or satisfaction of the last money spent on the different articles is the same.
 By numbering goods as 1, 2, …, N, this can be expressed mathematically as:

 With the following restriction: